purescript/documentation/guides/Getting-Started.md

 ### Installing Dependencies

 Dependencies can be installed using Spago.
-We will be using the `lists` library shortly, so install it now:
+We will be using the `lists` and `foldable-traversable` libraries shortly, so install those now:

-    spago install lists
+    spago install lists foldable-traversable

 The `lists` library sources should now be available in the `.spago/lists/{version}/` subdirectory, and will be included when you compile your project.